Woodhouse Cemetery: History

 The Leeds General Cemetery Company Limited was set up in 1833 to create a new cemetery as that of the parish church was full.
 The cemetery opened in 1835, and a total of 93,569 interments took place in it.

-In 1956 the University of Leeds acquired a majority shareholding in the company and in 1965 the University of Leeds Act was passed which allowed the university to remove monuments and create a public open space.
+In 1956 the University of Leeds acquired a majority shareholding in the company and the University of Leeds Act 1965 (c. xix) was passed which allowed the university to remove monuments and create a public open space.
 The company went into voluntary liquidation in 1967 and the last burial took place in October 1969.
 From March to November 1968 contractors removed the headstones and memorials, some of which were subsequently collected by Leeds City Museum, some retained and the rest covered with soil which was then grassed over and landscaped.
 There were no exhumations.
 The space re-opened to the public in 1969 as St George's Fields (the name of the area before the cemetery was created).
 It is valued as a quiet space within the busy campus.

 Monuments and burials

 Notable surviving monuments include those of circus proprietor Pablo Fanque (1796-1871), who was mentioned in the Beatles song "Being for the Benefit of Mr. Kite!" from the LP Sgt.
 Pepper's Lonely Hearts Club Band and his wife Susannah Darby, and the 1892 Leeds Fire Brigade Memorial.
-Other notable people who were buried in the cemetery include Leeds artist Atkinson Grimshaw (1836-1893), Victoria Cross holder Charles Hull (1890-1953) and Ann Carr (1783-1841) who led the Female Revivalist Society.
+Other notable people who were buried in the cemetery include Leeds artist Atkinson Grimshaw (1836-1893), Victoria Cross holder Charles Hull (1890-1953), Ann Carr (1783-1841) who led the Female Revivalist Society, and Wilson Armistead, abolitionist and founder of the Leeds Anti-Slavery Association.

 A total of 105 Commonwealth service personnel of both World Wars were buried in this cemetery.
 Because their graves could no longer be maintained by the Commonwealth War Graves Commission, they are commemorated by name on a Screen Wall memorial in Lawnswood Cemetery in the same city.